-In May of 2012 Margaret Marchand donated the 37 acres edging the Tippecanoe River in Carroll County, to NICHES Land Trust for conservation, stewardship and public access for their quiet enjoyment of the natural world.
-At Margaret’s request, the preserve is named after the nickname of a one room school house Margaret’s Mother attended.
-Frogs’ Glory is being restored to oak hickory woodland with a section of prairie.
+In May of 2012, Margaret Marchand donated the 37 acres edging the Tippecanoe River in Carroll County to NICHES Land Trust for conservation and the quiet enjoyment by the public of the natural world.
+At Margaret’s request, the preserve is named after the nickname of a one room school house Margaret’s Mother attended in Tippecanoe County.
+Frogs’ Glory is being restored to oak hickory woodland.

-In 2017, NICHES added 71 acres as part of a mitigation for lsot wooded lands that were part of power line expansion work in the area.
+In 2017, NICHES added 71 acres as part of a mitigation for wooded lands that were lost as part of a power line expansion work completed by NIPSCO near to the site.

-NICHES planted the 71 acres to a mix of hardwood trees, grasses and forbs in 2018.
+NICHES planted the 71 acres to a mix of hardwood trees, grasses and forbs in the spring of 2018.